oauthstuff/draft-oauth-par/main.md

 An attacker could attempt to guess and replay a valid request URI value and try to impersonat the respective client.
 The AS MUST consider the considerations given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause d on request URI entropy.

+## Open Redirection
+An attacker could try register a redirect URI pointing to a site under his control in order to obtain authorization codes or lauch other attacks towards the user.
+The AS MUST only accept new redirect URIs in the PAR request from confidential clients after sucessful authentication and authorization.

 ## Request Object Replay
 An attacker could replay a request URI captured from a legit authorization request.
 In order to cope with such attacks, the AS SHOULD make the request URIs one-time use.